 Beet Preparation - The beets are carried into the factory in a water flume.
 Rocks and weeds are removed prior to the beets being washed.
 The roots of the washed beets are then sliced into thin noodle-like strips called cossettes, which are sent to the extraction system.

 Sugar Extraction and Purification - The cossettes are soaked with hot water to obtain the sugar juice.
 The juice is first purified by precipitating the impurities using lime and carbon dioxide, which are removed through filtration.

 The purified juice is concentrated by boiling under vacuum to remove much of the water through evaporation, resulting in a thick sugar syrup.
 Sugar is crystallized from the concentrated solution, then spun in centrifuges to separate the pure sugar crystals from the syrup.
 The crystals are then dried and stored in silos until packaged or shipped in bulk to customers.

-Many of the other leftover materials are recycled and reused.
+Many of the other leftover sugar beet materials are recycled and reused.
 The leaves and tops of sugar beets are removed after harvesting and used as livestock feed.
 Molasses is added to sugar beet residue (also called “beet pulp”), and is used to produce a highly nutritious animal feed; sugar beet residue can also be further processed for use as fibre or other products.